Drew-Daniels/jg/README.md

   --json  Format output as json.

 DESCRIPTION
-  Generates a Conventional Commit Message from a Jira Issue ID/Key
+  Generates a Conventional Commit Message from a Jira Issue Key

 EXAMPLES
   $ jg cc